 Solo Travel in Monaco

 Monaco is the second smallest country in the world and travelling solo in Monaco is perfectly safe for a woman.
 Being an affluent state can mean that tourists may be targeted so just keep your valuables close by.
 There is a dress code so don’t walk around barefooted or in swim wear if you’re not on the beach.
 Because of its location on the French Riviera, it helps to speak a bit of French to get by.
+Below is our solo guide on how to travel in Monaco.

 It’s classy, it’s chic and it’s full of millionaires yet this tiny country on the French Riviera is the most densely populated country in the world.
 It’s hard not to be a tourist here and underneath the glitz and glamour there isn’t much culture but it is definitely worth paying a visit to if you’re in France or Italy.